AdobeDocs/journey-optimizer.de-DE/help/using/email/existing-content.md

 <!--DOCAC-13676
 >[!TIP]
 >
->If you have image designs (JPEG or PNG) instead of HTML files, you can use the [Template Accelerator](image-to-html.md) to automatically convert them into editable HTML email templates using AI.-->
+>If you have image designs (JPEG or PNG) instead of HTML files, you can use the [image to HTML converter](image-to-html.md) to automatically convert them into editable HTML email templates using AI.-->

 Gehen Sie wie folgt vor, um eine Datei mit HTML-Inhalt zu importieren: